-Microwave (my preferred method): Add the chopped florets to a microwave safe bowl with 1/4 cup water.
+Method 1 (my preferred method): Add the chopped florets to a microwave safe bowl with ¼ cup water.
 Microwave covered on high for 4 minutes and set aside.

 Refer to your rice cooker's instructions for water measurement and steaming time.

-Then, heat vegan butter in a pot over medium heat.
+Then, heat vegan butter in a pot over medium-high heat.

-Once butter is melted, add the carrots and onion and cook over medium heat until tender.
+Once the butter is melted, add the carrots and onion and sauté until tender.

-Lower the heat to medium and cook for 1-2 minutes to thicken, stirring constantly.
+Lower the heat to medium-low to medium and cook until thickened (about 3-5 minutes), stirring constantly.

-Remove from heat and let stand 5 minutes.
+Remove from the heat and let stand 5 minutes.

-Using an immersion blender, puree the mixture, being careful not to splash hot liquid.
+Use an immersion blender to puree the mixture, leaving some chunks of carrot intact if desired, being careful not to splash the hot liquid.